carlreinecken/legible-mergeable/README.md

 The method `legibleMergeable.Array([payload[, options]]) can be passed options.
 Following options are available:

-* `positions`: NOT IMPLEMENTED YET!
-Disable positions with `{ positions: false }`.
-No positions will be generated, no positions are considered when merging and existing positions are discarded.
-This can be useful when the array is supposed to be sorted by a property and not manually.
 * `identifier`: NOT IMPLEMENTED YET!
 Define own name for identifier in the objects instead of the default `id`.

 ### Add Element